Want to get your baby to sleep?

-Although I am not an expert yet, all of my children have slept through the night at 2 months and are still great sleepers.
+I’m an expert now and I can say that because, all of my children have slept through the night at 2 months and are still great sleepers (5 of my kids are ages 2+).
 Some moms have told me that their children didn’t sleep through the night until the age of 2!
 That means they didn’t sleep either.

 Sleep deprivation is not fun!
 I hope these tips will help you and your baby get more sleep.

 So get your baby to nurse for at least 20 minutes, or take 2-3 oz of formula.
 This may take an hour to accomplish because of the sleepy and gassy nature of your baby.
 If you must, keep your baby awake by undressing him, changing his diaper, even tickling his toes.
 The end result will be a satisfied baby that sleeps longer.

 I am convinced burping is a learned action and does not come naturally to your baby.
 If you can’t get a burp right away, lay your baby flat for a few minutes and then try again.

 Still no burp?
 Keep trying.
 Unfortunately, without a burp your baby won’t sleep very long.

 If he does wake up early from his nap crying, try burping him again.
 If you do get a burp out, try putting him back down to see if he falls asleep.